The Mongol Empire

 - What factors contributed to the Mongol Empire’s success?

-- How did Mongol rule help increase trade in Afro-Eurasia?
+- How did Mongol rule help expand trade in Afro-Eurasia?

 - What role did scholars and technology play in the Mongol Empire?